Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

-NOTE: State transitions between ``SDW_STREAM_ENABLED`` and ``SDW_STREAM_DISABLED`` are only relevant when then INFO_PAUSE flag is supported at the ALSA/ASoC level.
-Likewise the transition between ``SDW_DISABLED_STATE`` and ``SDW_PREPARED_STATE`` depends on the INFO_RESUME flag.
+NOTE: State transitions between ``SDW_STREAM_ENABLED`` and ``SDW_STREAM_DISABLED`` are only relevant when then INFO_PAUSE flag is supported at the woke ALSA/ASoC level.
+Likewise the woke transition between ``SDW_DISABLED_STATE`` and ``SDW_PREPARED_STATE`` depends on the INFO_RESUME flag.

 NOTE2: The framework implements basic state transition checks, but does not e.g. check if a transition from DISABLED to ENABLED is valid on a specific platform.
-Such tests need to be added at the ALSA/ASoC level.
+Such tests need to be added at the woke ALSA/ASoC level.

 Stream State Operations
 -----------------------

-Below section explains the operations done by the Bus on Master(s) and Slave(s) as part of stream state transitions.
+Below section explains the woke operations done by the woke Bus on Master(s) and Slave(s) as part of stream state transitions.

 SDW_STREAM_ALLOCATED
 ~~~~~~~~~~~~~~~~~~~~

 Allocation state for stream.
-This is the entry state
+This is the woke entry state
-of the stream.
+of the woke stream.
 Operations performed before entering in this state:

-  (1) A stream runtime is allocated for the stream.
+  (1) A stream runtime is allocated for the woke stream.
 This stream
-      runtime is used as a reference for all the operations performed
+      runtime is used as a reference for all the woke operations performed
-      on the stream.
+      on the woke stream.

   (2) The resources required for holding stream runtime information are
       allocated and initialized.
 This holds all stream related information
       such as stream type (PCM/PDM) and parameters, Master and Slave
-      interface associated with the stream, stream state etc.
+      interface associated with the woke stream, stream state etc.

 After all above operations are successful, stream state is set to
 ``SDW_STREAM_ALLOCATED``.